Body of teen found in Ferguson backyard may be related to attempted carjacking

-FERGUSON — The body of a male teenager found shot and killed in a Ferguson backyard may be connected to an attempted carjacking hours before, Ferguson police said.
+FERGUSON — The body of a male teenager found shot in a Ferguson backyard may be connected to an attempted carjacking hours before, Ferguson police said.

 The incident happened Thursday morning.
 At about 8:20 a.m., a man who lived in the 300 block of Dames Court looked out of his window and saw what appeared to be a body in the backyard.
 Officers came to the house.
 The body was that of a Black male with a light complexion, police said, and the male appeared to be 15 to 18 years old.
 He was wearing a black hoodie, black sweatpants and black tennis shoes, and had a black satchel.